 One of the most jaw-dropping sites in Prague is the library housed in this monastery.
 The 800 years old Strahov library is split between two halls: Theological and Philosophical.
 Both rooms are filled with rows upon rows of antique books and decorated with such beautiful ceilings that Michelangelo would’ve been proud of such work.
-The combination of the ancient knowledge and the spectacular beauty of the rooms creates an awe-inspiring site.
+The combination of ancient knowledge and the spectacular beauty of the rooms creates an awe-inspiring site.

 A short stroll from the monastery, behind Loreta church is Prague’s most romantic little street -Novi Svet.
 It feels completely untouched by time.
 It is only a very short street, but absolutely worth the visit if you are in the area.

 For more ideas about things to do in the historic center of Prague, check out this guide.